Best Practices for Delaying Push Permission Requests: A Diagnostic Implementation Guide

 Notification.permissionfor'default'.
 If'denied', abort immediately and route to fallback logic. - On explicit user consent in the soft prompt, invoke

-pushManager.subscribe({ userVisibleOnly: true, applicationServerKey: VAPID_KEY })only after the permission promise resolves to'granted'. - Implement
+pushManager.subscribe({ userVisibleOnly: true, applicationServerKey: VAPID_KEY })only after the permission promise resolves to'granted'.
+TheapplicationServerKeymust be your VAPID public key encoded as aUint8Array— never pass a raw string. - Implement

 try/catchwith granular error logging forAbortErrororNotAllowedError.